 Nicky is Professor of Nursing and Head of the Division of Nursing, Midwifery & Social Work in the School of Health Sciences.
 She leads the Wounds Research Group.

-Nicky also holds the title of Professor in the School of Nursing and Midwifery, Griffith University, Queensland; Honorary Visiting Professor, Department of Health Sciences, University of York; Honorary Professor, University of Queensland and Honorary Professor at Central Manchester University Teaching Hospitals NHS Foundation Trust.
+Nicky also holds the title of Professor in the School of Nursing and Midwifery, Griffith University, Queensland, Honorary Professor, University of Queensland and Honorary Professor at Central Manchester University Teaching Hospitals NHS Foundation Trust.

 Nicky was appointed Professor of Nursing in the School of Nursing, Midwifery and Social Work in September 2011.
 She became Head of the School of Nursing, Midwifery and Social Work in August 2015 and then Head of the Division of Nursing, Midwifery and Social Work in August 2016 after a restructure.